priscilla-glenn/SbCompendium/README.md

 git lfs pull

-In Rstudio, once the repo is cloned:
-# Change the path to the folder where you cloned the repo
-devtools::install_local("path/to/SbCompendium", build_vignettes = FALSE)
+In Rstudio, once the repo is cloned: change the path to the folder where you cloned the repo devtools::install_local("path/to/SbCompendium", build_vignettes = FALSE)

 library(SbCompendium)